krainboltgreene/krainboltgreene.github.io/content/RESUME.md

 ## Where I want to work

-I currently live in Los Angeles, CA but I am open to moving to the following locations (assuming relocation is paid):
+**I currently live in Los Angeles, CA** but I am open to moving to the following locations:

   - Seattle, WA
   - Portland, OR
-  - Cincinnati, OH
   - New Orleans, LA

 I am also *extremely* open to remote work or freelance work and I have done so previously.